Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

     "Bob," "the Owner," "the Administrator," "the Admin," "Administration," "Management," "@BobDaGecko"

-### Members
-A member is any registered user of the Cyberflix Media Center who has had their application accepted.
-They have full access to the Media Center and have full authorization to the Frontend.
-They are the only group who these terms and conditions apply too.
-The Cyberflix Media Center holds no hierarchical system among its members meaning no member holds any authority over another member.

 ### Frontend and Backend
 The Cyberflix Media Center is made up of two halves.
 The Frontend and the Backend.
 The Frontend is any site accessible by any member of the Server.
 The Backend is every site that makes up the backbone of the Server.
 The Backend makes up the administrative and media management parts of the Server.
 The Backend is inaccessible to any normal member of the Server.